OPEN-NEXT/wp2.2_dev/README.md

     An example CSV list is included with this repository in [`input/OSH-repos.csv`](./input/OSH-repos.csv) and can be used out-of-the-box.
 This list was used to obtain the data visualised in the dashboard [demo instance](https://psaltyi.pythonanywhere.com/).

 2. Obtain a [GitHub personal access token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token), which is a 40-character alphanumeric string in the form of `22x9w3npi629wgam5s6xxxen5abrozeb3db2mr42`.
 A GitHub account is required for this step.
-This token can be fed to `osmine` as: The environmental variable `GITHUB_TOKEN`; a path to a one-line pure-text file containing the string as a command line argument (see step 4); or directly in the configuration file (see step 3.).
+This token can be fed to `osmine` as: The environment variable `GH_TOKEN`; a path to a one-line pure-text file containing the string as a command line argument (see step 4); or directly in the configuration file (see step 3.).

 3. Set up configuration file.